smarticoai/public-api/docs/api/interfaces/TAvatarPrompt.md

 > **prompt\_id**: `number`

-Unique identifier of the AI customization prompt
+Stable numeric identifier of the prompt.

 ***